Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 # Changelog
 **Updating works with existing saves.**

+v.1.2.0
+   - Fixed Serana and Valerica's purple eyes.
+**IMPORTANT** - If updating you'll need to reinstall Bijin Fixes (AIO or Separate) and ONLY tick the "With USSEP" option, then nothing else on the next 2 pages.
+Then you'll need to unhide the .esps from the Seranaholic and Valerica mods, then compact them as you did with the other overhauls.
+Install the new megapatch and you'll be good to go.

 v.1.1.1
    - Removed Pandorable's NPCs - Dawnguard - Grey Face Fix as it was redundant with the new update